greenhousecode/meh-activity-logger/README.md

 # MEH Activity Logger

-> Log custom events to Google Analytics.
+> Log custom events and pageviews to Google Analytics through Node, Express middleware or the browser.

 ## Install